waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Ilex Forest - Farfetch'd Puzzle
 - **Objective:** Guide the lost FARFETCH'D to the apprentice at (7, 28) to get HM01 CUT.
-- **Current Strategy:** The solution must be to herd the Farfetch'd.
-My previous systematic search of the forest confirmed all other paths are dead ends.
-The `farfetchd_herder` agent was a failure because it was designed to find a path for me to push the bird, but it couldn't account for the bird's reactive movements to twigs, making its pathing plans useless.
-The core mechanic is stepping on twigs to make the bird move, not direct herding.
+- **Current Strategy:** The solution is entirely contained within the puzzle area.
+I must use the twigs to herd the Farfetch'd.
+My next step is to find the Farfetch'd and then use a twig on the opposite side to push it towards the apprentice.
 - **Verified Mechanics:**
     - **Proximity (Turning):** Moving near the Farfetch'd can cause it to turn.
-It has also been observed to turn without player movement.
     - **Movement Mechanic (Twigs):** Stepping on a twig causes the Farfetch'd to disappear and reappear at a new, predetermined location.
 This resets the immediate puzzle state.
     - **Direct Interaction (Fail State):** Pressing 'A' on the Farfetch'd causes it to squawk and then disappear from the map, failing the puzzle.
 - **Failed Hypotheses Log:**
     - Leaving and re-entering the forest does not reset the Farfetch'd's position.
+    - The puzzle cannot be solved by exploring outside the immediate maze; all paths are dead ends.
-    - The `HEADBUTT_TREE` tiles are not the twigs for the puzzle.
+    - The `farfetchd_herder` agent failed because it could not account for the reactive, non-pathable movement of the Farfetch'd in response to sound.
-    - Stepping on/off a twig is not the trigger.
-    - Walking *into* the Farfetch'd does not trigger herding.

 ### Ruins of Alph Puzzle
 - **Objective:** Solve the sliding stone panel puzzle.